Bowel Cancer Screening

 Regular bowel cancer screening has been shown to reduce deaths

-from bowel cancer by 16%
+from bowel cancer

 Some people with bowel cancer have the disease, or are at risk

-of it developing, before any symptoms appear.
+of it developing before any symptoms appear.
 The screening

 programme is designed to find those people and treat them more

-The test is not compulsory but we do strongly advise that
+The test is not compulsory but we do strongly advise that everyone

-detected, the easier it is to treat.
+the easier it is to treat.